sebastien-plutniak/archeoviz/README.md

 ### Convex hulls

-In the “3D plot” tab,
+In the “3D plot” tab, convex hulls can be displayed as follows:

-1.  activating the “Convex envelopes» box,
+1.  tick the “Convex hulls” box,
-2.  selecting, from the menu that appears, the subsets of points for which convex hulls are to be calculated,
+2.  select, from the menu that appears, the subsets of points for which convex hulls are to be calculated,
 3.  click on “Validate”.

-The convex hulls associated with each subsets (with at least 20 points) are displayed.
+Convex hulls associated with each subsets with at least 20 points are displayed.
 The convex hulls are computed using the [`cxhull`](https://CRAN.R-project.org/package=cxhull) package.

 ### 2D kernel density